Create amazing experiences in tourism and leisure

 • Influence social and government policies.

-The pandemic hurt the global tourism, adventure and hospitality industries.
+The COVID-19 pandemic hurt the global tourism, adventure and hospitality industries.
 Nonetheless, many local and regional businesses survived, and in some cases thrived.
 Their endurance points to the adaptability of these businesses and industries and, most importantly for students looking to build careers, their long-term viability.
-Indeed, the tourism, adventure and hospitality industries are rebounding from the pandemic and clamoring for staff, especially for those who can demonstrate creativity, initiative and leadership — traits and skills that TRU develop and foster.
+Indeed, the tourism, adventure and hospitality industries are clamoring for staff, especially for those who can demonstrate creativity, initiative and leadership — traits and skills that TRU develop and foster.

 Adventure Studies, Culinary Arts and Tourism Management have over 25 full-time, and over 100 part-time, faculty members.
 Our team brings a diverse set of knowledge, experience and skill to create and deliver excellent educational experiences that combine theory and practice with assignments and assessments that build confidence in students.